About IA STUDIO

 IA STUDIO operates independently of any grading, certification, or commercial valuation services.

-At present, IA STUDIO’s activities remain focused on research and documentation.
-Any future custodial, exhibition, or valuation arrangements will be considered within an evidence-based, transparency-first framework.
+Any future custodial, exhibition, valuation, or commercial arrangements will be considered separately, under an evidence-based and transparency-first governance framework.

 Founder